-The two small works by Daumier perhaps belong closer to Degas than to

-Mrs. Charles H. Worcester.
+The two small works by Daumier perhaps belong closer to Degas than to Monet and Sisley.
+"Don Quixote in the Mountains" is another episode in the series of which the Institute already owns a brilliant example presented by Mr. and Mrs. Charles H. Worcester.
 The "Two Lawyers," tiny as it is $(5\frac{1}{4} \times 5\frac{3}{4})$, is Daumier at his most concentrated; the swift rhythm of line plays over these inch and a half heads, and with a few dark and light accents builds an heroic composition.